wpf95/difference_a2b_posfile/README.md

 # difference_a2b_posfile
 a python script used to find difference or same pos between two pos file,you can see inputfile formate at inputfile.format
+Fast, but takes up a lot of memory.
 Suitable for small data volumes, not suitable for whole genomes.

 usage: python difference_a2b_posfile a.file b.file uniqa.file uniqa.file same.file
 a.file : is your input file